DrPenknife/qrapids-docker/README.md

 docker-compose up -d qrconnect_sonar pabrews dashboard rbase qralert siassessment-rest  forecast-rest
 ```

-**Attention** !
-First start Rbase component will take some time because all dependencies must be downloaded.
-Only after finishing, go to the next step.
+**Important** It will take some time to start the Rbase component for the first time.
+This is due to the dependencies that need to be downloaded and compiled.
+Please wait until this process is finished.
+Afterwards, continue with the following command:

 ```bash
 docker-compose up -d  qreval